Lattice Degeneration: Causes, Symptoms, and Treatment Options

 As we age, our retinas naturally become thinner and more fragile.
 This can increase the likelihood of developing lattice degeneration.

 Lattice degeneration often has no symptoms, especially in its early stages.
-However, some signs may indicate the presence of this condition:
+However, some signs may indicate the presence of this condition, here are some lattice degeneration symptoms:

 Flashes of Light